jsczzzk/R-MSFM/README.md

 1. We propose another lightweight convolutional network R-MSFMX that evolved from our R-MSFM to better address the problem of depth estimation.
 Our R-MSFMX takes the first three blocks from ResNet50 instead of ResNet18 in our R-MSFM and  further improves the depth accuracy.
 2. We promote the geometry consistent depth learning for both our R-MSFM and R-MSFMX, which prevents the depth artifacts at object borders and thus generates more consistent depth.
 We denote the models that perform geometry consistent depth estimation by the postfix (GC).

-We show the show the superiority of our R-MSFMX-GC as follows:
+We show the superiority of our R-MSFMX-GC as follows:
 ![4](https://user-images.githubusercontent.com/32475718/160613575-a924c751-7352-4429-87ff-c6f6bcc19c44.jpg)